nadoo/glider/README.md

 - Forward chain
 - HA or RR strategy for multiple forwarders
 - Periodical proxy checking
-- Rule proxy based on destionation: [Config Examples](examples)
+- Rule proxy based on destinations: [Config Examples](config/examples)
+- Ipset management

 TODO:
-- [x] Specify different remote dns server in rule file
-- [x] Improve DNS forwarder to resolve domain name and add ip to proxy rules
-- [x] IPSet management
-- [x] Improve DNS forwarder to resolve domain name and add ip to ipset
+- [ ] UDP Tunnel
-- [ ] UDP Tunnel & UDP Relay
+- [ ] Linux tproxy support & UDP Relay
 - [ ] TUN/TAP device support
 - [ ] Code refactoring: support proxy registering so it can be pluggable
 - [ ] Conditional compilation so we can abandon needless proxy type and get a smaller binary size